tmpfs/rlx/lib/rlx.md

 ### Database

-Commands for listing, creating and deleting databases.
+Commands for creating, deleting and modifying databases.

 #### Commands